Crave-Trinity/Novamind-Frontend-Gemini/docs/docs_revised/11_PATIENT_ANALYTICS.md

 3. **Secure Visualization**
    - Context-aware privacy filters for shared screens
    - Role-based access controls for dashboard components
    - Audit logging for all analytics access

+4. **Field-Level Encryption**
+   - Sensitive data elements encrypted individually before visualization
+   - Role-based access controls determining exactly which visualizations are accessible
+   - De-identification of PHI in exportable or shareable visualizations
+   - Audit logging for all analytics access

 ### Performance Optimization